10-Q 1 form10-q.htm

 NOTE 1: BASIS OF PRESENTATION

 The unaudited condensed consolidated financial statements herein have been prepared by management pursuant to the rules and regulations of the United States Securities and Exchange Commission (“SEC”).
-The accompanying unaudited condensed consolidated financial statements have been prepared under the presumption that users of the interim financial information have either read or have access to the audited consolidated financial statements for the latest fiscal year ended May 31, 2023.
+The accompanying unaudited condensed consolidated financial statements have been prepared under the presumption that users of the interim financial information have either read or have access to the audited consolidated financial statements for the latest fiscal year ended May 31, 2024.
 Accordingly, certain information and note disclosures normally included in financial statements prepared in accordance with United States generally accepted accounting principles (“GAAP”) have been condensed or omitted pursuant to such rules and regulations.
 In the opinion of management, all adjustments considered necessary for a fair presentation have been included.
-Operating results for the three and nine months ended February 29, 2024 are not necessarily indicative of the results that may be expected for the fiscal year ending May 31, 2024.
-For further information, refer to the audited consolidated financial statements and notes thereto for the fiscal year ended May 31, 2023 included in the Company’s Annual Report on Form 10-K filed with the SEC on August 25, 2023.
+Operating results for the three months ended August 31, 2024 are not necessarily indicative of the results that may be expected for the fiscal year ending May 31, 2025.
+For further information, refer to the audited consolidated financial statements and notes thereto for the fiscal year ended May 31, 2024 included in the Company’s Annual Report on Form 10-K filed with the SEC on August 28, 2024.
 Management has evaluated all subsequent events and transactions through the date of filing this report.

 NOTE 2: SIGNIFICANT ACCOUNTING POLICIES